regularize-this/sepsis-progression-modeling/README.md

 #### train_model_1.py

 Train the model.
-Clip the data to remove outliers.
+Use Hmmlearn

 #### evaluation.py
+Generate missing flags for vitals.
+Mask if missing after two hours.
+Use lactate levels to assign hidden sepsis states.
+We generate an alert whenever the probability of progressing to the next stage is above 30%.

-Evaluate model (print out learned transition and emission matrices).
-Generate useful charts for individual patients.
+Code exists to evaluate model (print out learned transition and emission matrices) and to generate useful charts for individual patients.

 ## Installation